 Sometimes if you talk to Gotz in DS Cute, his dialog will suddenly turn into Japanese characters.

-In the same game, Carter will sometimes speak German.
+Carter will sometimes speak German.
 Keep in mind that this is in the North American English translation.

 Animal Parade actually does quite well in this respect, but there are some occasional minor translation errors, though the ones that stand out the most are the PC's children being referred to with the wrong gender pronouns.
 Often they're referred to as "it" regardless of sex, and don't be alarmed if your daughters get referred to as "he".